wp-plugins/subscribe2/ReadMe.txt

 Batches will occur for each group of message as described above.
 A site on Dreamhost with many public and registered subscribers could conceivably generate a lot of email for your own inbox.

+= When I click on Send Preview in Settings->Susbcribe2 I get 4 emails, why =

+Subscribe2 supports 4 potential email formats for Susbcribers so you will get a preview for each of the different possibilities.

 = My host has a limit of X emails per hour / day, can I limit the way Subscribe2 sends emails? =

 This is the second most common question I get asked (the first being about emails not being sent which quote often ends up here anyway!).
 This is more commonly called 'throttling' or 'choking'.
 PHP is a scripting language and while it is technically possible to throttle emails using script it is not very efficient.
 It is much better in terms of speed and server overhead (CPU cycles and RAM) to throttle using a server side application.